patrick-han/magic-red/README.md

 ```

 ### Windows:
 It's recommended to use the CMake gui application from here.
+After configuring and generating, open the solution and build the `magic-red` project.

 ### MacOS:
 ```
 cmake -S . -B build -G "Xcode"
 ```
+Then open the Xcode project in the `build` folder and build the magic-red target.
+\
+\
-or if you're feeling spicy and don't like Xcode:
+Or if you're feeling spicy and don't like Xcode:
 ```
-cmake -S . -B build -G "Unix Makefiles"
+cmake -S . -B build -G "Unix Makefiles" cd build make -j `sysctl -n hw.ncpu` magic-red
 ```